metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

      └                                        ┘
 ```

-As you can see, very few taxa are represented by more than one mitochondrial genome, while 17769 species are represented by a single genome.
+Very few taxa are represented by more than one mitochondrial genome, while 17769 species are represented by a single genome.
 Here we can assume that the mitochondrial genomes are not too much biased in favour of a particular taxon.

 ### Selection of *vertebrate* genomes